eda-ricercatore/eda-ricercatore.github.io/ricerca/call-for-co-organization-of-hardware-security-problems-benchmarks.md

 #	Call for Co-Organization of Hardware Security Problems for Research Contests

-## Benchmarks for ISPD Contest and CAD Contest @ ICCAD
+## Benchmark Suites for ISPD Contest and CAD Contest @ ICCAD

 Dear Distinguished Researchers, Professors, and Students,